~/asomium $

 Multiple machines

 Each machine has its own Asomium install with its own Keychain entries and its own local JSON files.
-Subscription state syncs cross-device via your Apple ID (Apple StoreKit + RevenueCat), but per-machine state — tracked keywords, saved snapshots, build configs — stays local.
+Subscription state is tied to your Lemon Squeezy license key, not a cross-device identity — to move to a new Mac, sign out on the old one (frees the license seat via /v1/licenses/deactivate) and paste the same key into the new Mac’s Settings → Subscription tab.
+Per-machine state — tracked keywords, saved snapshots, build configs — stays local.
 If you want any of that to sync, file an issue.

 Disconnecting